team-uhp/team-uhp.github.io/index.md

 ## Deployment

-The TeamUHp! web application is deployed through Vercel cloud platform and accessbile at [team-uhp.vercel.app](https://team-uhp.vercel.app/).
+The TeamUHp! web application is deployed through Vercel cloud platform and hosted at [team-uhp.vercel.app](https://team-uhp.vercel.app/).

 ## User Guide
 This section provides a walkthrough of the TeamUHp! user interface and its capabilities.